-Today’s public relations environment is different.
+Today’s public relations and reputation management environment is different.
 In past ages, stories about your brand might be disseminated by the press.
 It would start with a press conference or interview, then other outlets would pick a story up over a period of a few days.
 In most cases, small brands were not as vulnerable to this sort of exposure the way that bigger brands were.
 Now, every single person with an internet connection has the ability to send a story on its way to being viral.

 When something goes wrong, the news can travel around the world faster than you think.